ginstrom/phaser-game/project_docs/roadmap.md

 The frontend needs significant work:
 - ✅ Implement basic galaxy map view to show systems and empires
 - ✅ Create UI components for turn management
-- ⏳ Build a component-based UI system for front end
+- ✅ Build a component-based UI system for front end
+  - ✅ Implement SciFiButton component
+  - ✅ Standardize button usage across scenes
+  - ⏳ Create form input components
+  - ⏳ Create panel components
 - ⏳ Build a system view to interact with planets and asteroid belts
 - ⏳ Add resource display and empire management UI
 - ⏳ Connect all frontend components to the backend API